tacazares/scATAC_analysis/docs/fragment_analysis.md

 ### Tn5 specific correction

-The fragments have been adjusted for the 9bp overhang created by Tn5 transposition so the ends are representative of the Tn5 cut sites.
+The fragments have been adjusted for the 9bp overhang created by Tn5 transposition, so the ends of each fragment are representative of the Tn5 cut sites.
 My analysis is primarily interested in inferring the exact Tn5 site that was bound, so we will convert the paired-end sequencing fragments to Tn5 sites.

 This analysis uses 10 cell types that were used in the [ArchR](https://www.nature.com/articles/s41588-021-00790-6) paper.
 Each cluster of cells was identified and extracted as individual files containing the fragments associated with each cell type.